Amendments and revisions to the Act

 The provincial government retains occupational health and safety jurisdiction for BC Rail, pending completion of the Investment Partnership with CN.
 Following which, the jurisdiction for occupational health and safety for BC Rail will lie with the federal government.

-Bill 37, Skills Development and Labour Statutes Amendment Act, 2003 (scroll mid-way) passed third reading in the provincial legislature on October 8, 2003 and came into effect on December 31, 2003.
+Bill 37, Skills Development and Labour Statutes Amendment Act, 2003 (scroll mid-way to section 16 of the Bill) passed third reading in the provincial legislature on October 8, 2003 and came into effect on December 31, 2003.
 Bill 37 makes changes in the following areas:

 - How survivor's benefits are calculated;